emilianoyoung/ai/_posts/2019-12-16-2019-huawei-ai-and-analytics-software-report-researchandmarketscom.md

       domain: yahoo.com
     quality: 0
   - title: "Latest Innovations in Wound Care, Ophthalmic Devices, and Artificial Intelligence-enabled Diagnostics, 2019 Research Report - ResearchAndMarkets.com"
-    excerpt: "DUBLIN--(BUSINESS WIRE)--The \"Innovations in Wound Care, Ophthalmic Devices, and Artificial Intelligence-enabled Diagnostics ... interventional cardiology and image guided surgery and healthcare IT related areas such as PACS, medical information storage ..."
+    excerpt: "DUBLIN--(BUSINESS WIRE)--The \"Innovations in Wound Care, Ophthalmic Devices, and Artificial Intelligence-enabled Diagnostics\" report has been ... interventional cardiology and image guided surgery and healthcare IT related areas such as PACS, medical information storage, and disaster recovery/business continuance will also be covered."
     publishedDateTime: 2019-12-18T12:30:00Z
     sourceUrl: https://www.businesswire.com/news/home/20191218005410/en/Latest-Innovations-Wound-Care-Ophthalmic-Devices-Artificial
     type: article